wdk-docs/sphinx-doc/config.rst

 .. confval:: latex_logo

-   If given, this must be the name of an image file (relative to the configuration directory) that is the logo of the docs.
+   If given, this must be the name of an image file (relative to the 配置目录) that is the logo of the docs.
 It is placed at the top of the title page.
 Default: ``None``.

 .. confval:: latex_use_parts